JThorneX/React-Portfolio/README.md

 - Header (undecided)
 - Timeline on experience page
 - Auto scroll the page up when using the nav to change pages
+- Light/Dark mode toggle

 ### Known Bugs
-* Home and About not selectable from nav on experience page
+- Home and About not selectable from nav on experience page